 Information Security Registered Assessors Program (IRAP)

-The Information Security Registered Assessors Program (IRAP) enables Australian government customers to validate that appropriate controls are in place and determine the appropriate responsibility model for addressing the requirements of the Australian Government Information Security Manual (ISM) produced by the Australian Signals Directorate (ASD).
+The Information Security Registered Assessors Program (IRAP) enables Australian Government customers to validate that appropriate controls are in place and determine the appropriate responsibility model for addressing the requirements of the Australian Government Information Security Manual (ISM) produced by the Australian Cyber Security Centre (ACSC).

-Protecting Australian government data from access, abuse and disclosure remains a prime consideration when procuring and leveraging cloud services.
-AWS recognises that customers rely upon the secure delivery of the AWS infrastructure and the importance of having features that enable the customer to create secure environments.
+Protecting Australian Government data from access, unauthorized and disclosure remains a prime consideration when procuring and leveraging cloud services.
+AWS recognises that customers rely upon the secure delivery of the AWS infrastructure and the importance of having features that enable them to create secure environments.
 AWS enables customers to meet these objectives by prioritising security in the delivery of its services, through the establishment of a robust control environment, and by making available for use a wide range of security services and features.
-These services provide comprehensive controls over the customer IT control environment, simplify the management of security services, and provide improved security outcomes for the Australian Government.

 What IRAP documents are available to me?

-In support of our Australian government customers, we provide a package of security guidance and documentation to enhance your understanding of security and compliance while using AWS as a certified cloud services supplier.
-AWS provides the following publicly available whitepapers:
+In support of our Australian government customers, we provide a package of security guidance and documentation to enhance your understanding of security and compliance while using AWS.
+AWS provides the following publicly available material:

 - Using AWS in the context of Australian Privacy Considerations